deNBI/cloud-portal-client/README.md

 To filter which images and flavors to use the client uses the tag attribute for the image and the extra_specs attribute for flavors.
-The client will forward all image which have the tag 'portalclient' and the client will also forward all flavors which have portalclient = True in their extra_specs.
+The client will forward all images which have the tag 'portalclient' and the client will also forward all flavors which have portalclient = True in their extra_specs.

 ### Start cloud-portal-client